k8snetworkplumbingwg/whereabouts/doc/proposals/persistent-ips-ipamclaims.md

 reconcile heals by completing the status write — never by freeing the IP while the claim still exists.

-**Reuse (CNI ADD with populated `status.ips`):** validate network, interface, address family, and pool membership.
+**Reuse (CNI ADD with populated `status.ips`):** after the `IPAMClaimSpec` network/interface check above, also validate address family and pool membership.
 Atomically take over each address only if it is free or already owned by **this** claim (match on `IPAMClaimRef`, `namespace/name`).
 Resource-version conflicts retry.
 Never steal an IP owned by a different live claim.

 **Reconcile (level-driven, not only delete events):** periodically, and on informer resync / claim add-update-delete, walk claim-tagged pool and overlapping